fiacobelli/instant-pot/README.md

 ![Images are optional](image.jpg)

 ## Ingredients
-- 2--3 tbsp. vegetable oil
+- 2--3 tbsp. vegetable oil. *olive oil can be used too*
 - 1 cup of water
 - 12 oz. pasta
 - etc.